-Determination of the projected cash flow from financial instruments was based on principles and assumptions used by the Bank in management and control of liquidity arising from its business, namely:
+Determination of the projected cash flow was based on the principles and assumptions used by the Group in the management and control of liquidity arising from its business, namely:

-- The projected cash flows of variable-remuneration assets and liabilities associated with the interest rate curve are calculated considering the forward interest rate curve; - Financial instruments classified as "non-structural" were considered to be payable "on demand", with the exception of equity instruments carried as Other financial assets at fair value through other comprehensive income, which were considered as having indeterminate maturity.
-Non-structural financial assets and liabilities correspond to assets not subject to interest-rate variations (cash, deposits at credit institutions and equity instruments classified as other financial assets at fair value through other comprehensive income), other financial assets mandatorily at fair value through profit or loss and trading assets and liabilities, whose management is based on control of the exposure to market risk.
-In this connection, the Bank considers the fair value of the trading assets and liabilities as the transactional value payable on demand; - Operations relating to credit lines without defined maturity or periodically renewable, including bank overdrafts and current account credit facilities, were considered as having an average maturity of 25 months; - For the subordinated liabilities the date on which the Bank may make early redemption of the bonds that make up this heading was considered; - The projected flows relating to current accounts have been considered as payable on demand.
+- The projected cash flows of variable-remuneration assets and liabilities associated with the interest rate curve are calculated considering the forward interest rate curve; - Financial instruments classified as "non-structural" were considered to be payable "on demand", with the exception of equity instruments carried as Financial assets at fair value through other comprehensive income, which were considered as having indeterminate maturity.
+Non-structural financial assets and liabilities correspond to assets not subject to interest-rate variations (cash, deposits at credit institutions and equity instruments classified as financial assets at fair value through other comprehensive income), financial assets mandatorily at fair value through profit or loss and trading assets and liabilities, whose management is based on control of the exposure to market risk.
+In this connection, the Group considers the fair value of trading assets and liabilities as the transactional value payable on demand; - Operations relating to credit lines with defined maturity or periodically renewable, including bank overdrafts and current account credit facilities, were considered as having an average maturity of 25 months; - For the subordinated liabilities the date on which the Group may make early redemption of the bonds that make up this heading was considered; - The projected flows relating to current accounts have been considered as payable on demand.